quicwg/base-drafts/draft-ietf-quic-tls.md

    HelloRetryRequest is also used to verify that the client is correctly able to receive packets on the address it claims to have (see {{QUIC-TRANSPORT}}).

- * A pre-shared key mode can be used for subsequent handshakes to avoid public key operations.
+ * A pre-shared key mode can be used for subsequent handshakes to reduce the number of public key operations.
 This is the basis for 0-RTT data, even if the remainder of the connection is protected by a new Diffie-Hellman exchange.

 # TLS Usage